hinora/goservice/README.md

 # Go Service Framework
-Go serivce is a microservice framework in golang
+Go service is a microservice framework in golang